world-federation-of-advertisers/cross-media-measurement/docs/eks/duchy-deployment.md

 ## Set up Athena to query the Postgres Database

 Follow this [instruction](https://docs.aws.amazon.com/athena/latest/ug/connectors-postgresql.html) to create an athena_postgres_connector.
-This instruction will guide u to:
+This instruction will guide you to:
 1. create a lambda function that will be used to execute queries against Postgres.
 Configs for creating the lambda function:
    * The SecretNamePrefix should be `rds`.